 - How to evaluate the quality of a project

-- How to budget a project and control its cost
+- How to budget a project and manage cost

 Having a repertoire of tools and systems in project management can be very beneficial for your own work.

-To give you an example: Seasoned project managers know that it’s a good practice to conduct a risk assessment at the start of a project and to take measures to mitigate those risks.
+To give you an example: Seasoned project managers know that it’s a good practice to conduct a risk assessment when planning a project and to take measures to mitigate those risks.
 You will face less trouble and be more focused along the way.

 If nobody ever told you about risk assessments and how they are carried out, you would never be able to apply the concept in your own projects.